Leonardo da Vinci is one of Italy’s most ingenious minds, and many museums are dedicated to the painter, sculptor, engineer, and scientist.

 Infants (up to 5 years): Free entry

 Leonardo da Vinci Experience and Castel Sant’Angelo are only 1 kilometer (two-thirds of a mile) apart.
-If you want to see them on the same day, check out this combo.
+Check out this combo, if you want to see them on the same day.
 You also get a 6% discount!

 How to reach Leonardo da Vinci Experience